ocassidydev/creditcard-churn/README.md

-	-`matplotlib` - for plotting data to visualize insights -`seaborn` - for plotting data to visualize insights -`ydata-profiling` - for using the `ProfileReport` class to assess the datasets composition -`plotly` - for formatting matplotlib and seaborn plots -`ppscore` - for generating correlation coefficients of different variables in the dataset to the target -`streamlit` - for implementing the dashboard application -`feature-engine` - for various feature engineering tasks
+	-`matplotlib` - for plotting data to visualize insights -`seaborn` - for plotting data to visualize insights -`ydata-profiling` - for using the `ProfileReport` class to assess the datasets composition -`plotly` - for plotting parallel plots of mushrooms variables with respect to edibility -`ppscore` - for generating correlation coefficients of different variables in the dataset to the target -`streamlit` - for implementing the dashboard application -`feature-engine` - for various feature engineering tasks